zehaochen19/vanilla-lang/README.md

 ## Merits

-Simple as it is, Vanilla contains many features that many main-stream languages don't have:
+Simple as it is, Vanilla contains many features that most main-stream languages don't have:

 - Higher-rank polymorphism
   - It allows using polymorphic functions as arguments of higher-order functions